2020 Team Projects

 Peer-Review Style Paper (Initial and Final Paper):

 The team will also turn in a peer reviewed article.
 To do so you need to document the actual scientific literature with a thorough analysis of experimental objectives, methodologies, major findings, and limitations of the work.
 Follow the Instructions for Authors guidelines for submitting a journal article to the journal “Climatic Change,” including guidelines for headings, figures, tables, citations, etc. The only exception to these guidelines is the length; we expect 4,000 (minimum) to 6,000 (maximum) words.

 Your paper should clearly bound the question you are asking, explicitly answer this question, and address your stakeholders' information needs.
 To do this, you must draw on a sufficient quantity of research that is of a sufficient quality.
 You also must integrate this research in a cohesive and informative way, using arguments with clear logic.
 Your writing needs to convey clear ideas, that are thoughtfully formatted.
 Connections between ideas must be clearly established.
 The main statements and arguments must be supported by cited material.
 Independent analysis must be provided in the form of qualitative and (when/if available) quantitative evidence.
 In all, your paper needs to present a good balance between being a “summary,” an “analysis,” and a “commentary."

-The paper is due as a Word document (no pdf!) in the course website Dropbox by 11:59 pm on Tuesday, 3/13.
+The papers are due as a Word document (no pdf!) in the course website Dropbox by the deadline listed above.
 For undergraduates, this draft is worth 5% of your final grade in the course; for graduate students, it is worth 10% of your final grade.
-The following week the instructors will return the document to you with track changed comments and a revised draft (again worth 5% of undergraduate and 10% of graduate student final grade) will be due by 11:59 pm on 4/10.
+The week after the initial draft is due, the instructors will return the document to you with track changed comments.
+The final paper (again worth 5% of undergraduate and 10% of graduate student final grade) will be due by the deadline listed above.
 The rubric for both the initial and final draft of the paper is located here: Peer-Review Style Paper Rubric.